top of page

 The broader context is the Chianti fiorentino, the portion of the historic Tuscan wine-growing region that's closer to the Florence-Siena axis.
 Poggiosole is less than a 40-minute drive from Certaldo Alto, San Gimignano, Monteriggioni, Greve, Lamole, Montefioralle, and Castellina and Radda in Chianti as well as Florence itself.
 Closer in are the towns of Barberino, Marcialla, San Casciano, Mercatale, Monteriggioni, Badia a Passignano, and Panzano.
 Siena and Volterra are less than an hour away.

-Chianti is hilly and rural but far from wild.
+Chianti is rural but far from wild.
 Although there are some untended wooded areas, this land has been farmed for centuries, primarily to produce wine, olive oil, and pecorino (sheep's milk cheese).
 The vistas are a patchwork of the striated texture of vineyards, the smooth expanse of open fields and the densely dotted pattern of olive groves punctuated by the narrow silhouette of the Mediterranean cypress set against big skies.
 The climate is very dry in summer; visiting from mid-June to mid-September you will be hard-pressed to find green grass, unless the area is artificially irrigated.
 The resulting contrast between the ochre-colored meadows and the dark green foliage of drought-resistant olive, vitis vinifera, oak and maple trees along with abundant thorny brush and sparsely scattered, pale-yellow stuccoed or stone houses give the Tuscan countryside a unique palette and visual rhythm.

 bottom of page